 FICO score breakdown

-- 35% payment history: This looks at how consistently you’ve paid your bills and if you paid your bills on time.
+- 35% payment history: This factor assesses how consistently you’ve paid your bills and if you paid them on time.

-- 30% amounts owed: FICO considers factors such as how much money you owe across all accounts, how much you owe on different types of accounts, and the difference between your owed balance and your credit limit.
+- 30% amounts owed: FICO considers factors such as how much money you owe across all accounts, and the difference between your owed balance and credit limit.

-- 15% length of credit history: A long history of maintaining credit accounts can help improve your score.
+- 15% length of credit history: FICO verifies how long you've maintained your credit accounts.
+Generally, longer histories can help improve your score.

-- 10% new credit: Opening several new accounts at the same time could hint to lenders that you may be at risk for default, or stop making payments.
+- 10% new credit: This factor assesses your new accounts.
+(Opening several new accounts at the same time could indicate to lenders that you may have financial pressures or could stop making payments.
+However, new accounts that are managed properly could help restore poor credit history and increase credit scores.)

 VantageScore 4.0 breakdown

-- 41% payment history: This is the same data point that FICO uses, but with a slightly higher weight for the credit score calculation.
+- 41% payment history: This factor assesses the same data points as FICO, but with a slightly higher weight.

 - 20% depth of credit: VantageScore combines the age of your credit accounts (or the length of your credit history) with the types of credit you carry (your credit mix) to determine your depth of credit.

-- 2% available credit: This looks at the amount of available credit you have on revolving accounts, such as credit cards.
+- 2% available credit: This factor considers the total amount of credit you have available on all of your credit accounts.

-You may notice slight differences between your FICO score and your VantageScore.
-That’s because each of these scoring models consider slightly different data points at different weights to calculate your credit score.
-Overall, however, your scores should be roughly the same between the 2 scoring models.
+You may notice slight differences between your FICO score and VantageScore because each scoring models considers slightly different data points at different weights.
+Overall, your scores should be roughly the same between the scoring models.

 What doesn’t affect your credit score